nditech/apollo/infra/README.md

 The current stack is not yet complete.
 Likely next pieces include:

-- Redis
+- a one-off application migration task during deployment
 - ECR repository
 - ECS services for web and worker
 - ALB
 - certificate and DNS wiring
-- application-level migration / initialization flow
+- ECS task definitions and runtime configuration for web, worker, and migration
-- confirmation that PostGIS is enabled as Apollo expects
+- confirmation that Apollo migrations enable PostGIS cleanly in the AWS environment

 ## Intent of the split between `bootstrap` and `terraform`